OpenDSA/OpenDSA/RST/en/VisFormalLang/Turing.rst

 * Non-determinism

-  We can simulate nondeterministic behavior in sequence, doing all length 1 computations, then length 2, etc., until we reach a halt state for one of the non-deteriministic choices.
+  We can simulate non-deterministic behavior in sequence, doing all length 1 computations, then length 2, etc., until we reach a halt state for one of the non-deterministic choices.
   So we see that while non-determinism can save a lot of time, it does not change what can (eventually) be done.